ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 A COS service instance is global, buckets within a COS instance are where it starts to talk about regions.
 Information stored with IBM® Cloud Object Storage is encrypted and dispersed across multiple geographic locations, and accessed over HTTP using a REST API.
 This service makes use of the distributed storage technologies provided by the IBM Cloud Object Storage System (formerly Cleversafe).

-#### Does Cloud Object Storage support multi-region
+#### Does Cloud Object Storage support multi-region?

-There are three types of bucket/resiliency that COS offer, Cross Region, Regional, and Single Data Center.
+Yes, there are three types of bucket/resiliency that COS offer, Cross Region, Regional, and Single Data Center.

 - **Cross Region** resiliency will spread your data across several metropolitan areas.
 This is the multi-region.
 - **Regional** resiliency will spread data across a single metropolitan area - this is the multi-zone within a region.